For any tropers who feel this way... You Are Not Alone. There are numbers you can call. Please, talk to someone.

 Not all police officers are understanding of suicide attempts and suicidality, especially among women and GLBTQIA people or with people they've had prior contacts with for suicide attempts.
 Having a cop come out and berate someone for being a drama queen or telling them they're better off dead will worsen the situation.

 Police involvement heavily raises the risk of violence.
 Someone unstable who is otherwise not violent may be mistaken for violent and killed or seriously injured by police feeling threatened.
-In one two-week period in 2013, there were at least four cases of police shooting dead suicidal people who posed little or no threat to the officers' lives (e.g. the "weapons" they had would have at most bruised or scratched an officer in proper gear if even that)
+In one two-week period in 2013, there were at least four cases of police shooting dead suicidal people who posed little or no threat to the officers' lives (e.g. the "weapons" they had would have at most bruised or scratched an officer in proper gear if even that), and the trend shows no means of ending.
+This is because many police officers are trained to force compliance to their orders with violence and are not trained in nonviolent deescalation or in the proper ways to handle a psychological crisis or medical emergency, especially if the person who is ill or in crisis doesn't immediately obey them and respect their authority.

 Police will investigate/arrest for any "criminal activity" going on in many cases.
 This may include simply having a bag of marijuana around them or unpaid traffic warrants - so police involvement can leave someone with a lasting criminal record and its repercussions for the rest of their life.
 Worse, the police may even arrest someone for merely having the tool of their suicide attempt, if it is a gun or certain drugs.